-Scanned PDF documents are some of the most nefarious types of document in terms of accessibility to users of assistive technology.
-Some would wonder, why?
+Scanned PDF documents are some of the most nefarious types of documents in terms of accessibility.
+But why is that?
 Because, in most cases, if one scans a document directly to PDF, or scans and then converts it to PDF, the document will be transferred as a large image file.
-Each page will be made up from one large image, containing all the text, tables, images, and graphics.
-Also, the text on the page is not searchable, neither selectable.
+Each page will be made up of one large image, containing all the text, tables, images, and graphics.
+Also, the text on the page will not be searchable, nor selectable.

 If you want to make a scanned document accessible, you must first convert the image of the document into "real" text.
 This means that the text must be selectable and scalable.
 You can accomplish this by using Optical Character Recognition (OCR) software.
-If the PDF version is also to be your accessible version, you will need to add additional accessibility mark-up, adding "tags", adding alternative text for images, graphs, and charts, and adding header information to data tables.
-In most cases, text generated from a scanned image of a document is converted into unexpected segments.
+If the PDF version is also to be your accessible version, you will need to add additional accessibility mark-up.
+These mark-ups or “tags” serve to provide alternative text for images, graphs, charts and to add header information to data tables.
+This is important because, in most cases, without tagging the document the text generated from a scanned image is converted into unexpected segments.
 These segments can be out-of-order, in terms of the expected read-order of the document.
-You will need to perform several checks to insure correct read-order is established, once your document is converted.
+You will need to perform several checks to ensure the correct read-order is established once your document is converted.

-To make sure you can properly edit a scanned PDF document, be careful when scanning:
+To make sure you can properly edit a scanned PDF document:

 Regardless of how you scan your document, you will need to do some follow-up after the PDF version has been created to add accessible features.
 This can be a very simple process, for simple documents, or a very lengthy and complex process, for complex documents, and much depends on what software you have available.